 The title of the manuscript should appear at the top of the first page.
 The name of the author should not appear on the first page or on any subsequent pages.

 Electronic submissions are accepted via email or on disk along with graphics or illustrations.

 Follow The Chicago Manual of Style (CMS), 16th ed., for general style issues.

 Citations can be provided as footnotes or as a combination of parenthetical citations, e.g., “(Alexander, 2004, p.
 11),” and a reference list.
 A mix of the two documentation systems should not be used.
 Consistency is paramount.
 Footnotes should always be used for legal references, such as citing a court case or legal finding.

 If the manuscript is accepted for publication, the author must submit all tables and figures in electronic form, and NOT embedded within the text.
-All graphs and illustrative materials must be provided in camera-ready form.
+All graphs and illustrative materials must be provided as black-and-white .jpg or .pdf files.
 All text elements included in graphs or other illustrative materials should be in 9 pt.
 Times Roman font.

 If any part of the article has been previously published elsewhere, the author is responsible for obtaining permission and for supplying credit lines for the material.